bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

 Monitoring is based on JMX metrics and Prometheus scraping:

-- `jmx.enabled: true` enables Kafka client and Streams metrics
+- `jmx.enabled: true` exposes the JMX port in Kubernetes, allowing users to debug applications
-- `prometheus.jmx.enabled: true` adds a Prometheus JMX exporter sidecar
-- Metrics are exposed on a dedicated `/metrics` endpoint
+- `prometheus.jmx.enabled: true` adds a Prometheus JMX exporter sidecar that exposes metrics on a dedicated `/metrics` endpoint

 Collected metrics include consumer lag, processing rates, and RocksDB statistics.